 Favorite FASP Memory

-My favorite FASP memory is last year’s Scholar Thanksgiving Dinner.
+My favorite FASP memory is Scholar Thanksgiving Dinner one year.
 We all gathered together in the Alumni Center to catch up during the stressful period between midterms and finals.
-I was reminded once again of how many brilliant and interesting people are in the Forty Acres Scholarship Program.
-Across from me one of the scholars performed amazing magic tricks while we waited to get our food and throughout dinner I was able to talk with older scholars about how our semesters where going and our plans for the future.
-Besides the fact the FASP is amazing for always keeping us fed with delicious meals, during that dinner was when I really felt for the first time that I was dining with family.
+I was reminded once again of how many brilliant and interesting people are in the Forty Acres Scholars Program.
+Across from me, one of the scholars performed amazing magic tricks while we waited to get our food, and throughout dinner I was able to talk with older scholars about how our semesters were going and our plans for the future.
+Besides the fact that FASP is amazing for always keeping us fed with delicious meals, during that dinner was when I really felt for the first time that I was dining with family.
 It’s a simple memory but the knowledge that I could always turn to these people and we all shared the common goal of pursuing greatness really warmed my heart on that wonderful fall evening.
 The feeling that I had over that Thanksgiving dinner never fails to bring a smile to my face.

-When you come to UT you’ll hear “what starts here changes the world” so often that it might just haunt you in you dreams, but it so much more than just a saying.
+When you come to UT, you’ll hear “what starts here changes the world” so often that it might just haunt you in you dreams, but it is so much more than just a saying.
 It’s simply a reality that in a school this big with so many people so passionate about a thousand different things, UT not only inspires you to want to change the world, it gives you the tools and resources to do it.
-UT is a big school but there’s so many small places that you can find to call home and that juxtaposition is one of the many things that makes me a proud Longhorn.
+UT is a big school but there are so many small places that you can find to call home, and that juxtaposition is one of the many things that make me a proud Longhorn.